 |Security Audit||Also available on the Advanced plan, these can be set to trigger when changes are made to the account.|

 This guide focuses on Activity Alarms.

-After naming the alarm and selecting "Activity" the screen will change and you will be prompted to enter in some conditions.
+2. After naming the alarm and selecting "Activity" the screen will change and a prompt to enter in conditions will appear.

 Depending on the goal of the alarm and which triggers will be used, we'll need to tell the alarm to trigger either when ANY of the conditions are met or only if ALL conditions are met.

 Field: This section is where the alarm will look to match the conditions given.